openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 -  The sum of zero and a nonzero finite value is equal to the nonzero operand.
 -  The sum of two nonzero finite values of the same magnitude and opposite sign is positive zero.
--  If infinity, zero or NaN are not involved, and the operands have the same sign or different magnitudes, then the exact sum is computed mathematically.
+-  If infinity, zero, or NaN are not involved, and the operands have the same sign or different magnitudes, then the exact sum is computed mathematically.